RastonLab/Virtual-FTIR-Functions/README.md

 ## Installation

-Information on how to run the front-end can be found in the repository's [wiki page](../../wiki).
+Information on how to run the back-end can be found in the repository's [wiki page](../../wiki).

 > **NOTE**: Make sure in the frontend that `src/dictionaries/constants.js` has the proper fetch URLs uncommented.